dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 cookies and web beacons when you visit our Site.
 For more information on our use of cookies and web beacons, please refer to our Cookies Policy.

-Personal Data provided directly by you or via third parties.
+2. **Personal Data provided directly by you or via third parties**.
 We collect Personal Data that you provide to us when you register for an account, update or change information for your account, purchase products or Services, complete a survey, sign-up for email updates, participate in our public forums, send us email messages, and/or participate in Content Offerings or other Services on our Site.
 We may use the Personal Data that you provide to respond to your questions, provide you the specific Content Offering and/or Services you select, send you updates about Content Offerings or other Coursera events, and send you email messages about Site maintenance or updates.
-Account Registration.
-If you register for an account on our Site, you may be required to provide us with certain Personal Data such as your name and email address.
-You may also voluntarily provide us with additional Personal Data.

-Updates.
-Coursera may offer you the ability to receive updates either via email or by posting on portions of the Site only accessible to registered users.
-In order to subscribe to these Services, you may be required to provide us with Personal Data such as your name and email address.
 Forums.
 Coursera may offer public forums from time to time (the "Forums") where you can share comments and thoughts.
 In order to participate in the Forums, you may be required to register with us and/or provide us with Personal Data such as your name and email address.
 Please keep in mind that information you post or make available in Forums will be publicly available.
 You should not include any personal information or other information of a personal or sensitive nature, whether relating to you or another person, in a Forum post.
 Please also reference our Terms of Use and our Code of Conduct for additional information about proper use of our Forums.
-Participation in Content Offerings.
+Participation in Content
+Offerings.
 Coursera offers users the opportunity to participate in Content Offerings on or through the Site.
 If you desire to participate in a Content Offering, you will be asked to provide us with certain information necessary to conduct such a Content Offering.
 This information may include,